joshuahickman1/Lost_Apples/README.md

 Decrypted Observations.db and the associated write-ahead-log (-WAL) file are automatically exported to the working directory and preserved for further analysis if needed.

-- **Qbservations.db queries**: CSV and KML exports are sent to the working directory when the queries are run
+- **Observations.db queries**: CSV and KML exports are sent to the working directory when the queries are run

 ---